Christmas Sale 2023: 24th – 26th November members information: Bellenden Rd

 - You can fire right up to the sale, however we strongly advise that you have completed any work at least two weeks before.

-- By Wednesday 7th June please ensure that you have cleaned and tidied your personal storage area.
-We use the sales as an opportunity to deep clean so any work / materials which are not in your personal storage space could be cleared.
+- By Wednesday 22nd November please ensure that you have cleaned and tidied your personal storage area.
+We use the sales as an opportunity to deep clean, so any work / materials which are not in your personal storage space could be cleared.

-- A considered selection of your work must be brought to the studio no later than 7pm on Thursday 8th June.
-Work brought in after this will have to be displayed in your personal storage area.
+- A considered selection of your work must be brought to the studio no later than 7pm on Thursday 23rd November.
+Work brought in after this time will have to be displayed in your personal storage area.

-- If you are not around during the week prior to the sale please clearly leave a note on your shelf with any instructions for staff, including what you would like to be in the Show and what should remain in your storage area.
+- If you are not around during the week prior to the sale, please clearly leave a note on your shelf with any instructions for staff, including what you would like to be in the Sale and what should remain in your storage area.

 Please see our guide to pricing below.
-If you have specific questions you can either email us photos of your work, speak to a member of staff or attend our ‘pricing’ session: Wednesday 24th May at 3pm, held in the class area at Copeland Park.
+If you have specific questions you can either email us photos of your work, or speak to a member of staff or other members.

 Money & practicalities